 Diet for Dogs with Melanoma

 The most important thing when feeding a dog with melanoma is to ensure that her diet is complete and balanced, providing all the nutrients her body requires.
-There are no specific dietary recommendations aimed at dogs with melanoma, though dogs with oral melanoma may need a soft or canned diet to make eating less painful.
+There are no specific dietary recommendations aimed solely at dogs with melanoma, though dogs with oral melanoma may need a soft or canned diet to make eating less painful.

 Supplements for Melanoma in Dogs